KL-Turner/Turner-JNeurosci2023/README.md

 ---
 The code in this repository generates all main figures, supplemental information, and statistics.

 Begin by downloading the entire code repository by clicking the green **Code** button at the top of the page and selecting **Download ZIP** - alternatively, you can clone the github repository.
-Once downloaded, unzip the code's folder and add it to MATLAB's file path or change the current directory to the folder's location in MATLAB.
+Once downloaded, unzip the code's folder by right clicking and selecting "Extract all".
+Add the extracted folder to MATLAB's file path by changing the current directory to the folder's location in MATLAB.

 Pre-processed data can be downloaded from the following location:
 * Data repository location: https://bit.ly/3wXUOSS